Homemade Pumpkin Oatmeal Dog Snack Sticks Recipe

 Step 2: Mix the Wet Ingredients

-Stir with a spoon or whisk for 1-2 minutes until smooth.
-The mixture should be creamy with no peanut butter clumps.
+In a large mixing bowl, combine your wet ingredients.
+Stir thoroughly with a spoon or whisk for 1-2 minutes until the mixture is completely smooth and creamy with no peanut butter clumps remaining.

 Step 3: Add the Dry Ingredients